datalad-handbook/book/docs/intro/duction.rst

      are not required (git, you don't need to be a programmer, ...).
    * Add info on how to contribute
-   * Add info on the structure of the book, possibly related to Lauras idea of "build your own datalad adventure"
+   * Add info on the structure of the book, possibly related to Lauras idea of "build your own DataLad adventure"

 .. admonition:: Note for git-users

-   Datalad uses :term:`git` and :term:`git-annex` underneath the hood.
-Readers that are familiar with these tools can find occasional notes on how a Datalad command links to a git(-annex) command or concept in boxes like this.
+   DataLad uses :term:`git` and :term:`git-annex` underneath the hood.
+Readers that are familiar with these tools can find occasional notes on how a DataLad command links to a git(-annex) command or concept in boxes like this.
    There is, however, absolutely no knowledge of git or git-annex necessary to follow this book.